 46 – Get spicy with a cooking class

-With rich spices (of striking colours), strong flavours, and hearty recipes all part of the Indian gastronomy reputation, any trip to the great city of Delhi wouldn’t be complete without a cooking class.
+With rich spices (of striking colors), strong flavors, and hearty recipes all part of the Indian gastronomy reputation, any trip to the great city of Delhi wouldn’t be complete without a cooking class.

 During the class, you’ll not only learn how to cook some of India’s most iconic dishes (hello, butter chicken!), but you’ll also get a behind-the-scenes look at how these culinary delights are made.

-Most classes will start with a visit to a local market where you’ll have the chance to select your own spices before and ingredients, and experience the buzzing nature of the aromatic streets, heading back to the kitchen to get cooking.
+Most classes will start with a visit to a local market where you’ll have the chance to select your own spices and ingredients and experience the buzzing nature of the aromatic streets, heading back to the kitchen to cook.

 And, at the end of it all, you’ll get to sit down and enjoy your very own home-cooked Indian feast – of up to 5 courses!
 It might not fit in the suitcase, but the knowledge of local cooking is one souvenir sure to impress at future dinner parties!